 If you touch on and off before 7.15am on a weekday, your train journey is free.
 If that isn’t motivation enough to head to that early yoga/spin/circuit class before work, I don’t know what is.

-Head to the Kino on Mondays for $8.50 tickets, and to Cinema Nova, also on Mondays, for $7 tickets before 4pm and $9 tickets after 4pm.
-The Sun Theatre in Yarraville has two cheap days ($11 on Mondays and $12 on Tuesdays), and the Astor Theatre in St Kilda has $12 tickets on Magic Mondays, $12 tickets on Wicket Wednesdays and $13 tickets on Fantastic Thursdays.
+Head to the Kino on Mondays for $8.50 tickets and the Astor Theatre in St Kilda has $15 tickets on Magic Mondays on Thursdays.
 Read more of our cheap movie ticket hacks for cinemas around Melbourne.

 10. Kebabs and a cheeky Hungry Jacks burger aren’t your only after-hours options.

 Our fair city wears the mantle of ‘Late Night Champion’ with pride.
-Nowhere else in the country can you party at all hours, and then go out for a civilised meal into the bargain.
-Whether you’re after bolognese jaffles at Arlechin (kitchen closes at 3am), Pacific oysters from Supper Inn (kitchen closes at 2.30am), hefty southern barbecue from Le Bon Ton (kitchen closes at 5am on Fri and Sat nights) or sinus-clearing ramen from Musashi Ramen (kitchen closes at 4am on Fri and Sat nights), you’re sorted.
+Nowhere else in the country can you party at all hours, and then go out for a civilised meal.
+Whether you’re after bolognese jaffles at Arlechin (kitchen closes at 3am), Pacific oysters from Supper Inn (kitchen closes at 2.30am), hefty southern barbecue from Le Bon Ton (kitchen closes at 5am on Fri and Sat nights) or sinus-clearing ramen from Musashi Ramen (kitchen closes at 3am on Fri and Sat nights), you’re sorted.
 Find more of our favourite late-night eats.

 11. Make good use of your local library.